-The coronavirus pandemic has forced many American businessmen to become much more creative about conducting day-to-day operations, given the restrictions of social distancing and person-to-person contact.
+The coronavirus pandemic has forced many American businessmen to become much more creative about conducting day-to-day operations, given the restrictions of social distancing and person-to-person contact and doing business by zoom.
 Since a great deal more work is now being conducted remotely, it has become essential to acquire skills that make use of online tools in order to stay productive and connected.

 Many businesses have already discovered that these kinds of remote connections have led to more productive sessions, because less time is wasted and the important issues are focused on much better.
 Conducting business through Zoom is therefore very likely to become part of the business landscape, long after the coronavirus pandemic dies down.

 Fortunately for business in this country, the infrastructure for conducting business remotely was already basically in place prior to the pandemic.
 More Americans are adept at using their computers and smartphones for communicating than at any other time in history, so reaching out to others remotely is easier than it’s ever been.
 Because Zoom calls focus on the issues at hand and dispense with all the wasted energy of a person-to-person meeting, it often turns out that a great deal more is accomplished in these sessions.

 Those industries which offer major events have quickly reconfigured their offerings to be provided virtually, i.e. as broadcasts or as rich digital connections.
 Exercise businesses such as yoga studios and workout gyms have begun offering a number of online classes which make use of videoconferencing.
 Restaurants and other food establishments have been forced to adapt, and provide takeout service which can be ordered online, and picked up using curb service.